Sparse grid quadrature on products of spheres: Algorithm

-We now formulate a converse of Lemma~\ref{HL-lemma-dcks-adm}. \begin{Lemma} If $I$ is a solution of the Optimization Problem~\ref{HL-prob-ks}, and $I$ also satisfies the admissibility condition $I = \Down I,$ then $I$ is a solution of Optimization Problem~\ref{HL-prob-dcks}. \end{Lemma} \begin{proof} $I$ satisfies the admissibility condition $\Down I = I$ and consequently $p(I) \geqslant P$.
-It follows that $I$ satisfies the constraints of Optimization Problem~\ref{HL-prob-dcks} and thus minimizes $p$ under these constraints, i.e., is a solution of Optimization Problem~\ref{HL-prob-dcks}. \end{proof} This justifies our calling Optimization Problem~\ref{HL-prob-dcks} a down-set-constrained knapsack problem.
+We now formulate a converse of Lemma~\ref{HL-lemma-dcks-adm}. \begin{Lemma} If $I$ is a solution of the Optimization Problem~\ref{HL-prob-ks}, and $I$ also satisfies the admissibility condition $I = \Down I,$ then $I$ is a solution of Optimization Problem~\ref{HL-prob-dcks}. \end{Lemma} \begin{proof} If $I$ is a solution of the Optimization Problem~\ref{HL-prob-ks}, then $p(I) \geqslant P$.
+If $I$ also satisfies the admissibility condition $I = \Down I,$ then $I$ satisfies the constraints of Optimization Problem~\ref{HL-prob-dcks} and thus minimizes $p$ under these constraints, i.e., is a solution of Optimization Problem~\ref{HL-prob-dcks}. \end{proof} This justifies our calling Optimization Problem~\ref{HL-prob-dcks} a down-set-constrained knapsack problem.

-If, in Optimization Problem~\ref{HL-prob-ks} we identify each set $I \subset {\Indices}$ with its \emph{indicator function} ${\mathcal I} \in \{0,1\}^{\Indices},$ where ${\mathcal I}_i = 1$ if and only if $i \in I,$ we obtain a more usual formulation of the binary knapsack problem: \begin{Problem} for some $0 < P < 1$, where $\nu$ and $p$ satisfy \eqref{HL-eq-nu-p}. \end{Problem}
+If, in Optimization Problem~\ref{HL-prob-ks} we identify each set $I \subset {\Indices}$ with its \emph{indicator function} ${\mathcal I} \in \{0,1\}^{\Indices},$ where ${\mathcal I}_i = 1$ if and only if $i \in I,$ we obtain a more usual formulation of the binary knapsack problem: \begin{Problem} for some $0 < P < 1$, where $\nu$ and $p$ satisfy~\eqref{HL-eq-nu-p}. \end{Problem}

 Solving the binary knapsack problem is hard in general, but for certain values of the constraint $P$, a greedy algorithm yields the solution.
-These values are exactly the values for which the solution of the binary knapsack problem equals the solution of the \emph{continuous} knapsack problem, which uses the same objective function $\nu$ as Optimization Problem~\ref{HL-prob-ks-0-1}, and relaxes the constraints ${\mathcal I}_i\in\{0,1\}$ to ${\mathcal I}_i\in[0,1].$ Dantzig \cite{Dan57} gives a graphical proof of this for the classical binary knapsack problem -- the finite maximization problem.
+These values are exactly the values for which the solution of the binary knapsack problem equals the solution of the \emph{continuous} knapsack problem, which uses the same objective function $\nu$ as Optimization Problem~\ref{HL-prob-ks-0-1}, and relaxes the constraints ${\mathcal I}_i\in\{0,1\}$ to ${\mathcal I}_i\in[0,1].$ Dantzig \cite[Figure 3, p.
+274]{Dan57} illustrates this for the classical binary knapsack problem -- the finite maximization problem.
 Martello and Toth \cite[Theorem 2.1, p.
-16]{MarT90} give an explicit solution for the continous problem, and a more formal proof.
+16]{MarT90} give an explicit solution for the continuous problem, and a more formal proof.